RobertMortimer/sjd_doc/chapter1.md

 ### Learning Git

 git is the source code management tool we will be using.
-Even for a single user git is invaluble as ti allows you to jot down your thoughtas as you program as well as allowing you to try different aproches to a problem with the safety net of being able to roll back.
+Even for a single user git is invaluable as ti allows you to jot down your thoughts as you program as well as allowing you to try different approaches to a problem with the safety net of being able to roll back.

 [https://learngitbranching.js.org/](https://learngitbranching.js.org/)

-Whatever you code with Git is awsome
+Whatever you code with Git is awesome